Personal Independence Payment / PIP

 When will PIP affect me?

 The DWP have created a checker to show you if or when PIP will affect you and when you will be able to claim.
-You can use their checker here.
+Use the DWP checker.

-If you have any further queries, the DWP have a FAQ page which may have the answer you're looking for here.
+If you have any further queries, the DWP have a FAQ page which may have the answer you're looking for.